The Pros and Cons of Using Recycled Plastic Bricks to Build

 PC | Hard and rigid | Aggregates in cementitious composites |

-Table 1: Plastic materials best for bricks and other applications.
+Table 1: Plastic materials best for recycled bricks and other applications.
 Source: Science Direct

 The Pros of Using Recycled Plastic Bricks to Build